gicappa/memorize/README.md

 specific input.
 This test is screaming for a refactoring of the code that will end up in a refactoring/ease of the test itself.

+## The first real refactoring
+Now that I have a test the application may be refactored for real.
+The first question I make to myself is: should I use a functional style or an object oriented style?
+In the first case I should pass some functions to accomplish to the different task of selecting an puzzle to present and check for the answers.